Madness is tragedy deprived of time

 the past unforgiving of the harm it’s seen,

 It’s a powerful description of that feeling.
 I can relate (can you?)
 We look around us with these complicit eyes and want to hold on to everything because we know we can’t make any new things spring into being.
 Yet the lights appear hopeful at night.
 Perhaps the stoic feeling of afterwards was purging the world and now it is time for the New?
 The sky couldn’t care less about our suffering, and the dreams in our houses are dull and heavy.

 So we are left with loneliness, on which so many laws are based.
 What does that mean?
 I think loneliness is a crucial element of our appetite for justice, so all the laws regulating the tiniest details of our public and private lives are often not about preventing misbehaviour or redistributing the (financial) pain, but about feeding the Leviathan called ‘justice’ that looms over society and allows us to engage in shared outrage to escape from loneliness.

 Okay, we can’t live in the present and the past was too harmful.
 Yet the future desires to elude us, because every day the world feels like a fait accompli.
 So the status quo remains the same and time is the uninhabitable present looking back at the unforgiving injustices of the past and forward to the future that is being consumed by our loneliness.

-Reading: Afterwards by Philip Schultz was originally published on Meandering home
+Reading: A motel in the hotel of time by Dale Houstman was originally published on Meandering home